-The moment I saw these Sicilian Easter pies in the latest issue of Saveur magazine, I knew I had to make them.
+The moment I saw these Sicilian Easter pies in Saveur magazine, I knew I had to make them.
 Or at least something like them.
 Meat pies are something of an obsession for me.
 My mum made chicken pot pie a few times when I was a kid, but I even loved the store-bought ones.
 It’s the juxtaposition of bread and stew and meat that gets me.

 Still, pot pies are unwieldy, difficult to eat.
 Then at some point in my boyhood I discovered Jamaican meat pies, which Rasta vendors would sell on street corners in New York City.
 Bright yellow with curry and loaded with fatty, spicy goodness, I ate them twice as often as I ate the similarly-shaped Jewish potato knishes, which could usually be found on the next corner over.
 Curry meat beats potatoes.
 Sorry, Jews.
 Jamaica won that fight.